apache/cordova-plugin-device-motion/README.md

 Values for X, Y, Z motion are all randomly generated in order to simulate the accelerometer.

+### Android Quirks

+The accelerometer is called with the __SENSOR_DELAY_UI__ flag, which limits the maximum readout frequency to something between 20 and 60 Hz, depending on the device.
+Values for __period__ corresponding to higher frequencies will result in duplicate samples.

 ### iOS Quirks

 - iOS doesn't recognize the concept of getting the current acceleration at any given point.